puppetlabs/pdk-templates/README.md

 ## Values of config\_defaults <a name="values"></a>

-The following is a description and explaination of each of the keys within config\_defaults.
+The following is a description and explanation of each of the keys within config\_defaults.
 This will help clarify the default settings we choose to apply to pdk modules.

 ### .gitattributes